SAS-DHRH/dhcc-toolkit/content/toolkit/climate-change-faqs.md

 ## 3. How much time is left? ##

 It depends.
 Not long ago, the conversation around climate change revolved around the question, "When will we start to take serious action?"
-That has now changed.
+That has changed.

 Now the questions are about implementation ("How are we taking action?") and justice ("Which 'we' is taking action?").
 At the Paris Agreement in 2015, world leaders agreed to limit warming to 1.5 degrees above pre-industrial levels.
 To have a decent shot at this means the world needs to peak global carbon emissions immediately (2025 by the very latest), halve emissions by 2030, and get to net zero by 2050.

-[This 2022 article](https://www.ft.com/content/7e047a60-c2eb-47ed-b6bf-fff4260079c9) by Anjana Ahuja contains some interesting perspectives on climate messaging, and how precise deadline framing might sometimes be counterproductive.
+[This 2022 article](https://www.ft.com/content/7e047a60-c2eb-47ed-b6bf-fff4260079c9) by Anjana Ahuja contains some interesting perspectives on climate messaging, and how precise deadline framing can be counterproductive.

 Climate action *is* already happening; it's not happening fast enough; there are tangible benefits to doing things sooner rather than later, and doing them decisively rather than half-heartedly.